SuheylZ/GenericDataManager/README.md

+# GenericDataManager
+A generic data manager which  is thread safe and implements Repository pattern.
+All that you have to provide is
+ - A connection string that you commonly use without the entity framework model.
+ - the name of the model

 **Release Notes for version 1.5.5**
 - Fixed the issue in QuickLock that causesed it to be in locked state at creation sometimes
 - Fixed the issue of "cannot start a new transaction" on DbContext when multiple threads are involved